 Omaha Riverfront Trail is a 15.5 mile moderately trafficked point-to-point trail located near Omaha, Nebraska that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

-Downsides: Pershing Drive carries a good deal of traffic for a 2-lane road Secluded Upsides: Ample parking in N.P.
-Dodge Park or Hummel Park Scenic rural feel on a gentle winding path Great view of the Mormon Bridge over the Missouri Restrooms and water available seasonally at N.P.
-Dodge Park Incredible views of Omahas Missouri River valley and the bluffs A 2-mile ride on the road north connects you with the Boyer Chute trail Activities at N.P.
+Trail offers great view of the Mormon Bridge over the Missouri.
+Restrooms and water available seasonally at N.P.
+Dodge Park.
+Incredible views of Omahas Missouri River valley and the bluffs.
+A 2-mile ride on the road north connects you with the Boyer Chute trail.
+Activities at N.P.
 Dodge Park include camping, ball fields, a marina, soccer fields, playgrounds, a pavilion, and access to the Missouri River via boat ramps.

 The positives: very scenic, fun trail with an opportunity for a great work out due to elevation.
 Little traffic.
 Saw 2 raccoons.

 The negatives: too secluded - not for a solo woman.
 Empty trail next to a road with light traffic with woods and fields all around...
 I don't know...
 AND...
 The trail was poo central courtesy of dogs and raccoons.
 POO CENTRAL!

 It was a great hike, great views and very natural.
 My kids had a blast on the hike!